alexmarsian/UNSW-iGEM-2018/SearchREADME.txt

 This is the documentation for the UNSW iGEM 2018 team's search tool, built to operate on the iGEM parts database.

+Before reading this file, read the BUILDREADME.txt file.

 The iGEM parts main page is available here: http://parts.igem.org/Main_Page

 This tool is not designed to replace the database, but rather be used in conjunction with the database,